evansuva/cvillemathcircle/content/main.md

 title = "Charlottesville Math Circle"
 +++

+The Math Circle is no longer active, but has been replaced by <a href="https://blueridgeboost.com/"><b>Blue Ridge Boost</b></a>!
+Coding classes, camps, and math tutoring.

+#

 ### 21 May 2020: **Encountering the Uncountable**

 <em>Is there anything bigger than the Natural Numbers?</em>